pts/movemetafs/README.txt

       there.
    -- Removing `meta/tag/$TAGNAME/$SHORTNAME' removes $TAGNAME from the
       file specified in $SHORTNAME.
+   -- Renaming `meta/tag/$OLDTAGNAME' to `meta/tag/$NEWTAGNAME' renames the
+      tag.
+The amount of time needed is proportional to the number of files the $OLDTAGNAME is associated to.
+Renaming works with `meta/untag' in place of `meta/tag' both folder names.
+If $NEWTAGNAME already exists, tags $OLDTAGNAME and $NEWTAGNAME are merged to $NEWTAGNAME.
+Some utilities such as GNU mv(1) try to be smart and move $OLDTAGNAME inside `meta/tag/$NEWTAGNAME' if the latter exists (as a directory).
+This can be circumvented by adding spaces to the front or end of $NEWTAGNAME, for example `mv meta/tag/old "meta/tag/existing "'.
 -- meta/untag
    -- meta/untag behaves exactly like meta/tag, except when files are moved
       to `meta/untag/$TAGNAME', and except for `meta/tag/:all'.